9 essential tips for winter hoof care: prevention is better than cure - Horse & Hound

 6. Foals are born with soft feet and, until the foot dries, are prone to erosion.
 It is important to give them adequate time on dry bedding in order for this to happen.

 7. Ensure access to a dry standing area at all times.
-Dry shavings packed into the sole also provide support.
+Dry shavings packed into the sole can also provide support.

-8. Packing the hoof with a sugar and iodine mix is a good way to harden and dry out the sole.
-However, drying agents are easily overdone with prolonged use.
+8. Coating the hoof with a sugar and iodine mix is a good way to harden and dry out the sole, although it should be used with care to avoid drying out the hoof too much.

 Continued below…